T-Lakshmi-Sri/KLM-AIRLINES/README.md

 ## AIRPORTSERACKLM

-It is a bundles SpringBoot application along with Angular7
+It is a bundled project of SpringBoot and Angular7

 URL to access SpringBoot bundled application is http://localhost:8880/travel/index.html